UTMIST/MISTR/README.md

 ## Details

-- Run `sh go-get.sh` to download dependencies.
+- Dependencies are managed with [Go modules](https://blog.golang.org/using-go-modules).
 - The `.env` file with the variables listed in `copy.env` is required to run this bot.
-- The bot is entirely run from `main.go`.
+- The bot is run from `main.go`.
 - [Discord Invite Link](https://discordapp.com/oauth2/authorize?client_id=682495255102095391&scope=bot).

 ### Continuous Deployment (CD)